 You can also try other methods of arousal (foreplay) to prevent you from ejaculating sooner than you'd like.

 Dapoxetine is a selective serotonin reuptake inhibitor (SSRI) that has been developed to treat premature ejaculation.
 It is sold as Priligy in pharmacies and should be taken one to three hours before sex and not more than once a day.
-If you would not like to discuss your condition with your GP then you can use an online pharmacy, such as Prescription Doctor, to buy Priligy online instead.
+If you prefer not to discuss your condition with your GP, you can use an online pharmacy, such as Prescription Doctor, to buy Priligy online instead.

 You can also use anaesthetic topicals (such as lidocaine or prilocaine) to numb your penis and reduce sensitivity during sex.
 You should apply this cream to your penis 30 minutes before sex and wash it off before you have intercourse, so that it doesn't numb your partner.